Open or Closed? What makes the Piano sound better? Does it really make a difference?

 Or you can like the sound when the lid is up.
 When the lid is up the sounds are more amplified and have a harmonic tune.

 The sound reflects on the piano.
-This impact is similar to the solid state amplification.
+This impact is similar to solid-state amplification.
 That’s why you can see piano lids open in a concert.

 These are a few of the reasons why people keep the lid of the piano closed.
 Although, there can be more reasons and personal preferences.